yubrajbhoi/termux-python-12/Doc/library/sys.rst

    Note that the returned value may not actually reflect how many references to the object are actually held.
-For example, some objects are "immortal" and have a very high refcount that does not reflect the actual number of references.
+For example, some objects are :term:`immortal` and have a very high refcount that does not reflect the actual number of references.
 Consequently, do not rely on the returned value to be accurate, other than a value of 0 or 1.